-Update: Our Samsung Galaxy Note 20 Ultra review has been refreshed to include additional information about the price and reliability.
-We also added a few new camera samples to the review.
+Update: Our Samsung Galaxy Note 20 Ultra review has been refreshed to include updated information about the price and reliability, and to highlight newer alternatives, such as the Samsung Galaxy S21 Ultra.

 The new Galaxy Note 20 Ultra has a camera that’s ready to take your extreme close-up – and a lot of your money.
 Samsung’s business-class phone has certainly become an investment, to the point where you may ask yourself “Do I really need an ‘everything phone’?”

 It’s the best 2020 camera phone on the Android platform thanks to its 5x optical zoom, 50x digital zoom, fun portrait filters and easy-to-use camera app interface.
 Samsung's S Pen stylus once again enables you to remotely snap photos, and the 960fps super slow-mo videos we took amaze friends even if it’s a Galaxy S9 Plus era feature.